Prince Albert (tobacco)

 Prince Albert is an American brand of hand-rolled-cigarette and pipe tobacco, introduced by the R.J.
 Reynolds Tobacco Company in 1907.
 It has been owned since 1987 by John Middleton Inc.

 History

 Prince Albert is one of the more popular independent brands of pipe tobacco in the United States; in the 1930s, it was the "second largest money-maker" for Reynolds.
 More recently, it has also become available in the form of pipe-tobacco cigars.
 (A 1960s experiment with filtered cigarettes was deemed a failure.)
 The blend is burley-based and remains one of America's top-selling pipe tobaccos.

-The tobacco was named by R. J. Reynolds after Edward VII, who was known as Prince Albert before being crowned as the King of England.
+The tobacco was named by R. J. Reynolds after Edward VII, who was known as Prince Albert before being crowned as the King of the United Kingdom.
 The portrait of Prince Albert was based on one acquired by Reynolds at a tea party with Mark Twain.

 Prince Albert's cigars are available in packs of 5.
 Prince Albert's pipe tobacco is available in 1+1/2 oz pouches and 14 oz tins.